paulfauthmayer/schemeplusplus/README.md

 > make
 > ./scheme
 ```

+If you'd like to be able to see more debug messages, build the interpreter with the following command instead: `cmake -DCMAKE_BUILD_TYPE=Debug ..`.
+You can enable or disable individual log message categories in `scheme.cpp`.

 Please also note that this was my first time writing anything substantial in C++.
 Weird language, especially when coming from python.
 Nonetheless, this was quite fun but in equal measures also frustrating.
 Well worth it though!